The Importance of Zero-Party Data

 As the internet becomes more privacy-centric by the day, the role of zero-party data becomes increasingly important.

-But what exactly is zero-party data, and what role does it play in modern marketing?
+But what exactly is zero-party data, and what role does it play in modern marketing, and helping to predict customer behavior?
 Keep reading to find out.

 What Is Zero-Party Data?

-Zero-party data is data that a customer intentionally and proactively shares with a business.
-It can include preference center data, purchase intentions, personal contexts, and data on how an individual wants to be recognized by the brand.
+Zero-party data refers to a customer intentionally and proactively sharing personal details with a business.
+It can include customer preferences, purchase intentions, personal contexts, and data on how an individual wants to be recognized by the brand.

 In short, it is information that a customer freely provides to a company.
 It’s not inferred from how a customer behaves on your site.
-It’s explicitly given by a customer, typically with the expectation that providing their data will reward them with a better shopping experience.
+It’s explicitly given by a customer, typically with the expectation that businesses that collect data will reward customers with a better shopping experience.

 "How often do you want to receive emails from us?”